Doesn't seem familiar? Jump to the "Ultra" help about copying courses.

 Doesn't seem familiar?
 Jump to the "Original" help about copying courses.

 You can copy all the content or select individual items from the other Ultra courses you teach.
 On the Course Content page, select the plus sign to open the menu.
 Select Copy Content.
-Or, open the menu next to the Batch Edit link.
+Or, open the menu on the right side above the content list.
 Select Copy Content.
 The Copy Content panel opens.

 The Copy Content option isn't available for courses in Ultra preview mode.